Anandashram, Kanhangad: Inside Anandashram

 The Ashram has a Goshala (Cow Shed), in the south-east corner of the campus, with over 50 heads of cattle.
 The milk yield is passed on to the Ashram Bhojan Shala (Canteen) which feeds not only the devotees but also the poor and hungry who happen to come to the Ashram.
-The Goshala is fitted with ceiling fans to keep the cows cool, and most of the time, recordings of Ramnam by Swami Ramdas and Mother Krishnabai are played softly.
+The Goshala is fitted with ceiling fans to keep the cows cool, and most of the time, recordings of Ramnam by Swami Ramdas and Mother Krishnabai are played.
 According to one source, in the Goshala one encounters "some of the happiest cows you'll ever see in India."